How to build rapport with hard to reach pupils

 We don’t want all contact with home to be negative.
 Parents will normally pass on the positive feedback and it means a lot to a pupil that you are on their side and have put in a good word.

 Give pupils responsibilities

 We all know younger pupils will jump at the chance to take on responsibilities and they really appreciate it.
 This strategy can work with older pupils but responsibilities that require more trust are more effective.
-For example younger pupils may be happy to collect the text books but older pupils might see this more as chore.
-Telling a pupil how precious your watch is to you and then letting them use it to be time keeper, will even make older pupils feel touched that you trust them enough for the job.
+For example, younger pupils may be happy to collect the textbooks but older pupils might see this as more of a chore.
+Telling a pupil how precious your watch is to you and then letting them use it to be timekeeper, will even make older pupils feel touched that you trust them enough for the job.

 Having a suggestion box is a great way to show your pupils you care.
 To get the ball rolling you can ask the whole class to write a specific suggestion (eg. what type of activities do you want to do more of?).

 Talk out of class.